blister-pack/odinproject_javascript_course/README.md

 else I can accomplish today.
 - Learned how to inspect and went through the google lesson to understand how to use the browser dev tools

+--26/02/2024
+- Starting the day with the box model lesson.